 What Is A Wide Belt Sander?

-The wide belt sander is used to machine stock flat and to specific thicknesses.
+The wide belt sander machine is used to make a stock flat and specific thicknesses.
 It can be used with solid wood and composite boards such as plywood and MDF.
-A rubber conveyor carries your stock through the machine while a wide abrasive belt removes material from the top surface.
+A rubber conveyor carries your raw material through the machine while a wide abrasive belt removes material from the top surface.
 It is often used in conjunction with the jointer to create square and true stock.
+And then by using the 360° or 180° flipping machine, the material can be deal with another surface with the original bottom surface.

 A wide belt sander is a strong tool that can sand large surfaces quickly and efficiently.
 They are in woodworking shops to remove stock from lumber, level off boards, or create smooth finishes on the rough lumber.